Gurux/gurux.serial.java/README.md

 For more info check out [Gurux](http://www.gurux.org/ "Gurux").

-With gurux.net component you can send data easily syncronously or asyncronously.
+With gurux.serial component you can send data easily syncronously or asyncronously.

 We are updating documentation on Gurux web page.